Important Things to Consider —

 When Planning Your Savings

 January means a new year, which for most of you means it’s time to think about your New Year’s resolutions.
 You may have decided to commit to being better organized or getting into a workout program, or maybe you’ve decided to take it easy this year after getting through the last 12 crazy months.
-Whether you have personal goals for 2021 or not, it’s never a bad time to think about boosting your financial health.
+Whether you have personal goals for the year or not, it’s never a bad time to think about boosting your financial health.
 It’s easy to be overwhelmed by the prospect of getting your finances in order; however, the new year is the perfect time to start figuring out your savings plan so you can start your year on the right track.

 How Do I Create a Savings Plan?